EgoDemoGen: Egocentric Demonstration Generation for Viewpoint Generalization in Robotic Manipulation: Related Work

-\paragraph{Video Generation Models in Robotics.} Recent advances in foundational video generation models have catalyzed applications in robotics~\citep{blattmann2023stable, hong2022cogvideo, yang2024cogvideox, zhu2024sora}.
-Broadly, methods fall into three groups: (1) \textbf{video-as-policy} train or adapt a strong video model and decode executable actions from its rollouts, yielding policies with improved generalization~\citep{cheang2024gr, liang2025video, liang2025dreamitate}.
-(2) \textbf{predict-then-act} first synthesize future observations (often text/goal-conditioned) and then infer actions or supervision from the generated sequences~\citep{du2023learning, luo2024grounding, patel2025robotic}.
-(3) \textbf{action-conditioned world models} generate future video conditioned on actions to serve as simulators or data engines~\citep{zhu2024irasim, zhou2024robodreamer, liu2025robotransfer, jang2025dreamgen}.
-Unlike these directions, which rarely handle novel egocentric viewpoint shifts explicitly, EgoDemoGen finetunes a video generation model to produce observation videos paired with retargeted actions in the novel egocentric frame, ensuring visual–action alignment for egocentric viewpoint-robust learning.
+Recent video generation models have been applied to robotics along three directions.
+(1)~\textbf{Video-as-policy} approaches train or adapt a video generation model and decode executable actions from its rollouts, leveraging the visual prior learned from large-scale video data to improve policy generalization across tasks and environments~\cite{cheang2024gr, liang2025video, liang2025dreamitate}.
+(2)~\textbf{Predict-then-act} methods first synthesize future observations, often conditioned on language instructions or goal images, and then infer actions or planning supervision from the generated sequences, decoupling visual prediction from motor control~\cite{du2023learning, luo2024grounding, patel2025robotic}.
+(3)~\textbf{Action-conditioned world models} generate future video conditioned on candidate actions, serving as learned simulators for model-based planning or as data engines that produce additional training trajectories~\cite{zhu2024irasim, zhou2024robodreamer, liu2025robotransfer, jang2025dreamgen}.
+While all three directions leverage video generation for robot learning, none of them explicitly model egocentric viewpoint shifts or generate paired observation--action demonstrations under novel viewpoints.
+EgoDemoGen instead finetunes a video generation model to synthesize observation videos aligned with transferred actions in the novel egocentric frame, targeting paired demonstration generation rather than planning or simulation.